 The Travelling Salesman Problem –

-Another huge impediment to route planning that’s related to complexity is what is most commonly known as the Travelling Salesman Problem or TSP.
+Another huge impediment to route planning related to complexity is what is most commonly known as the Travelling Salesman Problem or TSP.

 Don’t believe it?
 Here are the numbers: